-For men, life expectancy (at birth) is estimated to be 68.1 years, over five years lower than the Scottish average, and has risen by less than a year in the period 1994-98 to 2001-05.
-Female life expectancy (76.0 years) has risen by 1.4 years in the same period and is approximately three years lower than the Scottish average.
-Comparing different areas of the community, there is a gap in life expectancy across the neighbourhoods of over 11 years for men and over 4 years for women.
-In many neighbourhoods with lower than average life expectancy, life expectancy appears to have remained static or may even have fallen.
+For men, life expectancy (at birth) is estimated to be 70.9 years, three years lower than the Scottish average, and has risen by 1.6 years in the period 1994-98 to 2001-05.
+Female life expectancy (77.8 years) has risen by nearly a year in the same period but is still three years lower than the Scottish average.
+Comparing different areas of the community, there is a gap in life expectancy across the neighbourhoods of over 11 years for men and over 13 years for women.

-All-cause mortality and mortality rates from cancer, coronary heart disease and cerebrovascular disease (in the under 75s) are all above the Scottish average but mortality from coronary heart disease and cerebrovascular disease has fallen considerably in recent years.
+All-cause mortality and mortality rates from cancer, coronary heart disease and cerebrovascular disease (in the under 75s) are all above the Scottish average but have all fallen considerably in recent years.